Why Plant an Oak Savannah

-The indigenous people of the Willamette, Cowlitz, Puyallup, and a hundred other valleys lit broad-acre fires every autumn in order to make the landscape more diverse and abundant.
+The indigenous people of the Willamette, Cowlitz, Puyallup, and many other valleys lit broad-acre fires every autumn in order to make the landscape more diverse and abundant.
 The fires incinerated douglas fir seedlings and stimulated the growth of camas (a wild edible tuber), mariposa lily, and hundreds of other bounteous wildflowers.
 The low-intensity fires opened up the country to make hunting easier, and toasted crickets (delicious, proteinaceous snacks).
 The fires encouraged an expansive, regal landscape with a singular type of tree as its crown.

 The Oregon white oak, or Garry oak, is not a competitive tree.
 It grows rather slowly and tolerates no shade.
 In the absence of low-intensity fires (which it is adapted to live through), Oregon white oaks will quickly be crowded out by fast-growing Douglas firs.
 Without the land-management practices of indigenous people, the valleys I mentioned above would have been wooded with conifer forests in 1826, when the botanist David Douglas first noted their edenic prairies.
 There are compelling reasons to think that the main motive for the annual fires was to favor the oaks.

 So I kept coming back to check on the queen tree and her acorns.
-I started spotting more and more oak trees growing in thick stands, whenever I drove upriver on highway 10.
-I would stop, pick an acorn, and twist its little cap, which would only come off easily if the acorn was ripe.
+I started spotting more and more oak trees growing in thick stands.
+Whenever I drove upriver on highway 10, I would stop, pick an acorn, and twist its little cap, which would only come off easily if the acorn was ripe.
 My drives took longer, and my walks on the farm always seemed to take me to that northern corner.
 I started being late for appointments.
 I started dreaming about acorns, and big oak trees, and the hundreds of species of flowers, bugs and birds that they enable to grow.